jordydavelaar/bpinn/README.md

 ## Overview

-- **Forward Model**: The SRMHD system is governed by conservation laws that relate primitive variables (density, pressure, velocity, magnetic field) to conserved quantities.
+- **Forward Model**: The MHD system is governed by conservation laws that relate primitive variables (density, pressure, velocity, magnetic field) to conserved quantities.
 - **Goal**: Recover primitive variables from simulated conserved quantities using a Bayesian neural network trained with physics-based constraints.
 - **Uncertainty Quantification**: The model uses variational inference and Bayesian linear layers to produce distributions over predicted values.